 Bank of America free monthly museum admission

-Bank of America “Museums on Us” program offers their customers the opportunity to visit popular cultural institutions in the United States free of charge.
-On the first full weekend of every month, you can receive a free ticket for Saturday or Sunday to more than 150 museums nationwide using your Bank of America or Merrill Lynch credit or debit card.
+Bank of America’s “Museums on Us” program offers their customers the opportunity to visit popular cultural institutions in the United States free of charge.
+On the first full weekend of every month, you can receive a free ticket for Saturday or Sunday to more than 200 museums and cultural institutions nationwide using your Bank of America, Merrill Lynch, or U.S. Trust credit and debit card.
 Each card admits one person with photo ID.

-To qualify, simply present your active Bank of America, Merrill Lynch or U.S. Trust credit or debit card along with a photo ID to gain free general admission to any participating institution.
+To qualify, simply present your active Bank of America®, Merrill® and Bank of America Private Bank® credit or debit card along with a photo ID to gain one free general admission to any participating institution.
 Fine print: Cardholders only; guests are not eligible for free admission.
 Excludes special exhibitions, ticketed shows, and fundraising events.

-Sign up for a FREE TeenTix Pass to get into movies, music, theatre, dance, visual art, and more for just $5.
+Teens can sign up for a FREE TeenTix Pass to get into movies, music, theatre, dance, visual art, and more for just $5.
 Sound too good to be true?
 We know.
-But it’s true.
-It’s true!
+But it’s true!
 Really.
 Just ask the thousands of teenagers who use TeenTix every month.
-Here’s how to get it:
+Your pass is good until your 20th birthday.
+Don’t sorry if you lose your TeenTixpass, it’s easy to get a new one.
+Here’s how to get your pass:

-- Second, use the TeenTix Calendar to find all of the events available and head over there with your pass.
+- Second, use the TeenTix Calendar to find available events and head over there with your pass.

 - Third, buy a $5 day-of-show ticket.
 TeenTix passes are not barcoded or tracked, so participating box offices need to ask for proof of age eligibility from anyone presenting a TeenTix Pass.
 Your middle school or high school ID will do it, as will a state-issued ID or driver’s license.
 If you are a homeschooler and do not have a school ID, go here.